doublefx/UIComponentBehaviors/readme.txt

 ======================================================================

 When checking into Git, you must provide a commit message.
-You should not commit any IDE.
+You should not commit any IDE file.

 Try to avoid "git pull", as it creates lots of commit messages like "Merge branch 'master'.
 You can avoid